korzh/aistdoc/README.md

 aistdoc changelog <project id> -c:<config file name> --pat:<PAT token> -v:<version> -o:<filename>
 ```

 `<PAT token>` is optional.
-It's equivalent in configuration file is `accessToken`.
-It is used in case you don't want to save security info in the conifuration file.
+The equivalent in configuration file is `accessToken`.
+It is used in case you don't want to save security info in the configuration file.

-`<version>` is the version num for which you generate documention
+`<version>` is the version num for which you generate documentation

 `<filename>` the output file.